mbeaudru/modern-js-cheatsheet/README.md

 myVar is evaluated in a boolean context.

 Becareful when comparing 2 values.
-The object values (that should be cast to true) is not being casted to Boolean but it forced to convert into primitive value one using [ToPrimitives specification] (http://javascript.info/object-toprimitive).
+The object values (that should be cast to true) is not being casted to Boolean but it forced to convert into primitive value one using [ToPrimitives specification](http://javascript.info/object-toprimitive).
 Internally when object is compare to Boolean value like `[] == true`, it does `[].toString() == true` so...

 ```js
 let a = [] == true // a is false since [].toString() give "" back.